 New technology

-PRT, a form of molecular recycling, allows us to divert a range of hard-to-recycle polyester plastic waste from landfills and incinerators.
-This includes materials like soft drink bottles, colored and opaque plastic, carpet fibers and even polyester-based clothing.
+PRT, a form of molecular recycling, diverts a range of hard-to-recycle polyester plastic waste from landfills and incinerators.
+This includes soft drink bottles, colored and opaque plastic, carpet fibers and polyester-based clothing.

 Like-new materials

 Eastman’s PRT unzips polyesters, using methanolysis to convert them back to their basic monomers and create new materials.
-The molecules produced are indistinguishable from materials made with virgin or nonrecycled content.
-This process, also known as depolymerization, allows us to recycle polyester waste again and again without degradation over time and reduces greenhouse gas emissions by 20%–30% at the intermediate level compared to processes using fossil fuels.
+The new molecules are indistinguishable from the molecules in materials made with virgin or nonrecycled content.
+This process, also known as depolymerization, allows us to repeatedly recycle polyester waste without degradation in material performance.
+It uses over 50% less fossil resources than traditional methods, helping increase U.S. energy supplies.

 A circular solution

-With Eastman’s molecular recycling technologies, we can provide an infinite life span — a truly circular solution — for waste materials.
+With Eastman’s molecular recycling technology, we can provide an infinite life span — a truly circular solution — for waste materials.
 We can recycle materials that cannot be recycled by traditional methods.
-We’re breaking down waste into its molecular building blocks and rebuilding it into new materials.
+We’re breaking waste down to its molecular building blocks and creating new materials.
 By 2030, we expect to recycle more than 500 million pounds (≈225 million kg) of plastic waste annually.

 Learn more